-To understand the resolution as close as possible to the edges of the calorimeter, a specific study was performed using events from both WAB and elastically-scattered electrons.
+To understand the energy resolution of clusters at the edges of the calorimeter, a study was performed using events from both WAB and elastically-scattered electrons.
 The electron position at the ECal, given by the SVT track, was used to determine the electron's distance from the beam gap edge.
 In the case of WAB events, the photon was required to be within the ECal fiducial region.
+The energy resolution dependence on the electron vertical position could be obtained from the data by relaxing the condition on the electron to be in the fiducial region (see Fig. 11):